 • Radiation therapy.

-Vaxigrip can be used by older people (over 65) and pregnant women who are at high risk of influenza infection.
+Vaxigrip can be used by older people (over 65 years of age) and pregnant women if they are at high risk of influenza infection.

 Contraindications